Management of attention deficit hyperactivity disorder: Psychosocial

 There are a variety of psychotherapeutic approaches employed by psychologists and psychiatrists; the one used depends on the patient and the patient's symptoms.
-The approaches include psychotherapy, cognitive-behavior therapy, support groups, parent training, meditation, and social skills training.
+The approaches include psychotherapy, cognitive-behavior therapy, support groups, school-based interventions, parent training, meditation, mindfulness, neurofeedback, and social skills training.
 In a 2019 review the effectiveness of social skills training was evaluated in children aged 5 to 18 years.
 At the time there was little evidence to support or refute this type of training for the treatment of ADHD in this age group.

 Parents and classroom

 Improving the surrounding home and school environment can improve the behavior of children with ADHD.
 Parents of children with ADHD often show similar deficits themselves, and thus may not be able to sufficiently help the child with his or her difficulties.
 Improving the parents' understanding of the child's behavior and teaching them strategies to improve functioning and communication and discourage unwanted behavior has measurable effect on the children with ADHD.
 The different educational interventions for the parents are jointly called Parent Management Training.
 Techniques include operant conditioning: a consistent application of rewards for meeting goals and good behavior (positive reinforcement) and punishments such as time-outs or revocation of privileges for failing to meet goals or poor behavior.
+It is important to note that Parent Management Training is recommended as the first-line treatment for preschool-aged children (ages 4-6 years old) when available and appropriate.
 Classroom management is similar to parent management training; educators learn about ADHD and techniques to improve behavior applied to a classroom setting.
 Strategies utilized include increased structuring of classroom activities, daily feedback, and token economy.
 In order for Token Economy to benefit students with ADHD, all staff must be consistent in rewarding the same behaviors.
 Additionally, establishing classroom routines will help to ensure that students with ADHD remain focused throughout the day.

 Cognitive training

+Cognitive trainings can be delivered in a number of methods, including at home or hospital based programs.
 A 2013 paper published by two researchers from the University of Oslo concluded that working memory training provides short term improvements, but that there was limited evidence that these improvements were sustained or that they were generalized to improved verbal ability, mathematical skills, attention, or word decoding.
 A 2014 paper published by a group of researchers from the University of Southampton presented the result of meta analysis study of 14 recently published randomized controlled trials (RCTs).
 The authors concluded that "more evidence from well-blinded studies is required before cognitive training can be supported as a frontline treatment of core ADHD symptoms".
+A more recent 2023 meta-analysis of RCTs examined the efficacy of computerized cognitive training (CCT) in reducing ADHD symptoms through computer programs.
+In addition to finding short-term working memory improvements, they also found some evidence of long-term verbal working memory effects.
+However, the results were limited to the study's settings, and the authors highlighted the need for more targeted intervention strategies.